domRiddle/ASF/Localization.md

 If your string was already translated by somebody else, you can vote for it.
 Voting makes it possible to choose the best variant of the translation, instead of sticking with initial suggestion, which enhances translating quality.
 You can vote on already available suggestions, or suggest your own translation, which will go through the same process.
 Eventually, final string will be chosen either based on most voted suggestion, or as a choice of proofreader selected for that language who personally approves given translation (based on your votes as well).

 **You do not need approval to see your translated strings in ASF**.
 Approval simply means that somebody trusted reviewed the content, as in - picked the final version of the translation.
 It's totally fine to have not-approved community-driven translations, where you vote for the best one.
 As long as it's translated, everything is fine!
 And if you think that current translation is bad, you can always vote for better one, or suggest one yourself! 👍

 ---

+### Issues

+If you have a problem with particular translation, e.g. you do not know how to translate it, approved translation is incorrect, you need more specific context, or likewise, please post a comment under specific string, and mark it with [X] Issue.

+**Please avoid using issue mark if you do not need technical/development explanation or admin action**.
+You're free to use comments for discussion related to translation of given string, but issue should be used only when you need further technical explanation or admin correction, and it will typically involve somebody who do not even speak the language you're translating, so please stick with English when writing issue comment (so we can understand what the issue is).

+If the case needs language correction, e.g. when dealing with incorrect translations that were approved already, typically proofreader will re-evaluate the case and change approval into another one (if needed).

+---